mtzfactory/nango/docs/docs/pizzly/getting-started.md

 - With a **REST API**: This is the fallback option if no SDK is available for your language.

 In both cases you need to tell Pizzly two things to get the access token:
-- The **config key**, which identifies the OAuth provider configuration
+- The **provider config key**, which identifies the OAuth provider configuration
 - The **connection id**, which identifies the specific authentication for which you need the access token

 :::caution